nmlgc/mly/README.md

 Dumps all MIDI events to stdout, with one event per line.

-For easier navigation, the output also contains the total MIDI pulse count in a separate column.
+For easier navigation, the output also contains the total MIDI pulse count and the 0-based *quarter-note:pulse* beat number in separate columns.